DMTF/Redfish-Tools/doc-generator/README.md

 You can specify some configuration information through configuration keys only and some through command&#8209;line arguments only.

-This table maps configuration keys :
+This table maps configuration keys to command-line arguments:

 <table>
    <col width="50%">